Cainuriel/trustWallet/README.md

-# trustWallet
- Trust wallet Scripts
+# Trust wallet Scripts
+## Use the browser's Injected Provider.
+### Therefore there is full compatibility with the use of Metamask